SpinalHDL/SpinalDoc/spinal/examples/introduction.md

 Examples are split in tree kinds:

-- Simples ones, that could be used to get SpinalHDL basics
+- Simple ones that could be used to get used to the basics of SpinalHDL.
-- Intermediates ones, which implements components by using an traditional approach
+- Intermediates ones which implement components by using a traditional approach.
-- Advanced ones, which go further traditional HDL by using object oriented programming, functional programming and meta-hardware description
+- Advanced ones which go further than traditional HDL by using object oriented programming, functional programming, and meta-hardware description.

-They are all accessible in the sidebar under corresponding sections.
+They are all accessible in the sidebar under the corresponding sections.

 {% include note.html content="You can also find a list of repostitories using SpinalHDL [there](/SpinalDoc/users#repositories)
 " %}